Pick a language to speakRight Arrow

 Latin Influence From Rome

-Soon enough, Christian missionaries arrived bringing Latin with them, leading to Christianization in the late 7th century.
-The writing system changed accordingly and the Old English Latin alphabet was introduced around the 9th century.
+Soon enough, Christian missionaries arrived bringing Latin with them, leading to Christianization in the late seventh century CE.
+The writing system changed accordingly and the Old English Latin alphabet was introduced around the ninth century.
 But the language spoken by the Anglo-Saxons included sounds that were not present in Latin.
 Hence the inclusion of runic letters such as Þ (later th) and a need to group Latin letters to represent sounds spoken by the inhabitants, such as gh. (“But we don’t usually pronounce the gh in most English words,” I hear you say.
 More on that later…)

 The Norse Invasion